 The Navy transferred Banana River Naval Air Station to the Air Force on Sept.
 1, 1948.
 The base was renamed the Joint Long Range Proving Ground and became home to Advance Headquarters, JLRPG, and the Air Force Division when it was established Oct.
 1, 1949.
-The base was renamed the Long Range Proving Ground Base for three months After a Department of Defense re-delegation of guided missile test centers from joint service commands to separate branches of the military service.
+The base was renamed the Long Range Proving Ground Base for three months after a Department of Defense re-delegation of guided missile test centers from joint service commands to separate branches of the military service.

 On Aug.
-26, 1950, the Air Force's long-range proving ground base in Cocoa Beach, Fla., was named Patrick Air Force Base in honor of the late Maj.
-Gen. Mason M. Patrick, who retired as chief of the Air Corps, Dec.
+26, 1950, the Air Force's long-range proving ground base in Cocoa Beach, Florida, was named Patrick Air Force Base in honor of the late Maj.
+Gen. Mason M. Patrick, who retired as the first chief of the Air Corps, Dec.
 12, 1927.
 During his six-year tenure as chief of Air Service, Patrick approved the first flight around the world by Army pilots in 1924, and the Pan-American goodwill flight to every capital in Central and South America.
 He initiated the experimental flying organization at Wright Field, Ohio, and recommended legislation for the Air Service to become the Air Corps in 1926 under the Secretary of War, but apart from the War Department, which eventually led to the U.S. Air Force as an independent branch.

 Permanent launch complexes were built in the 1950s and 1960s on the range.
 The earliest launch vehicles used by the Air Force were the Thor and Atlas missiles, modified by the Air Force Ballistic Missile Division and Space Systems Division.
 The modified missiles constituted the backbone of the U.S. space program.
-They were complemented by the Titan III, a powerful booster capable of launching large, heavy payloads.
+They were complemented by the Titan, a powerful booster capable of launching large, heavy payloads.
 These three launch vehicles provided the needed thrust to place heavier and more complicated military satellites into orbit for the Air Force from the 1960s to the 1980s.

 First launched in 1959, the Titan family of boosters served for nearly 50 years putting satellites and astronauts into orbit.
 Titan III vehicles performed well in a wide variety of missions and configurations including the Titan III (34) D, which was used during the 1980s as a backup and alternative to the manned Space Shuttle.
 The Titan IVB, which flew from 1997 to 2005 with 17 successful launches, was the Air Force’s largest and most powerful expendable single-use rocket.
 It was a space launch vehicle used to place satellites into orbit.
-Titan IVB rockets boosted payloads into low earth orbit, polar orbit, or geosynchronous (stationary) orbit from either Cape Canaveral Air Force Station, Fla. or Vandenberg Air Force Base, Calif.
+Titan IVB rockets boosted payloads into low earth orbit, polar orbit, or geosynchronous (stationary) orbit from either Cape Canaveral Space Force Station, Florida or Vandenberg Air Force Base, California.

 Since the 1960’s the Eastern Range also supported the Navy’s launches of sea-based deterrent missile systems from the Atlantic Ocean.
-Created in 1950, the Naval Ordnance Test Unit (NOTU), headquartered at Cape Canaveral Air Force Station, supports the Navy’s Fleet Ballistic Missile (FBM) weapon system which consists of time-proven, operational, nuclear-powered submarines, each capable of carrying nuclear tipped ballistic missiles.
+Created in 1950, the Naval Ordnance Test Unit (NOTU), headquartered at Cape Canaveral Space Force Station, supports the Navy’s Fleet Ballistic Missile (FBM) weapon system which consists of time-proven, operational, nuclear-powered submarines, each capable of carrying nuclear tipped ballistic missiles.
 Operational FBM and Strategic Weapon System (SWS) submarines are under the control of the Commander, U.S. Strategic Command (STRATCOM), who exercises authority through the Commander, Submarine Force, U.S. Atlantic Fleet (SUBLANT), and the Commander, Submarine Force, U.S. Pacific Fleet (SUBPAC).

 On Oct.
-1, 1979, Patrick Air Force Base and Cape Canaveral Air Force Station were consolidated under the Eastern Space and Missile Center (ESMC) to assume responsibility over all activities at the range.
+1, 1979, Patrick Air Force Base and Cape Canaveral Space Force Station were consolidated under the Eastern Space and Missile Center (ESMC) to assume responsibility over all activities at the range.
 The Eastern Test Range and affiliated facilities continued to support Department of Defense, National Air and Space Administration, Air Force, and other test and evaluation agencies, including the operation of "down-range" facilities at Antigua and Ascension Islands.